HackRVA/hackpoints/docs/design_considerations.md

 # Design Considerations
 At the time of writing, this project is in it's early stages.

+Please feel free to provide feedback or start discussions.

 ## How big should functions be?
 Functions should be small.